 My research focus is the idea of “sham inquiry” or passing off activities that look like science but really aren’t, what I called “being scientifical”.
 This pretend science happens in many subject areas from ghost hunting to environmental activism.
 I’ve published a thesis about amateur paranormal investigation groups and am currently writing a book on this subject.

 Hill, S. A. (2010) “Being Scientifical: Popularity, Purpose and Promotion of Amateur Research and Investigation Groups in the U.S.” [Thesis] Master of Education – Science and the Public, State University of New York at Buffalo.

-And I do various speaking engagements, workshops and guest appearances.
 For more, see my Bio page.

 Contact me at firstname.lastname@example.org

 User name: “I Doubt It” or “IDoubtIt00” at various forums and comment sections.